 What is the rotation of the earth?

 The rotation (Paribraman) is the movement of the earth around its tilted axis.
 The axis of the earth is an imaginary line around which the earth rotates.
-Also, the earth’s axis is tilted at an angle of 23½ degree from the normal and makes an angle of 66½ degree with its orbital plane.
+Also, the earth’s axis is tilted at an angle of 23½ degrees from the normal and makes an angle of 66½ degrees with its orbital plane.

 How much time does it take to complete a rotation of Earth?

 On average, the earth takes about twenty-four hours (24 hrs) to complete one rotation around its tilted axis.
 Also, the period of rotation is known as Earth-day.

 What causes the days and nights?

 Due to the spherical or geoid shape of the earth, only half of its portion get light from the sun at a time.
 The circle that divides the days from the night on the earth is called the circle of illumination.
 So, the rotation of Earth causes the days and nights.

 What is the time taken to complete one rotation?

 The earth takes 23 hours and 56 minutes to complete one rotation around its tilted axis.
 However, we take 24 hours and ignore the remaining seconds for the sake of convenience.